Ground-breaking discovery opens door to new treatments for childhood brain cancer

 With this molecule missing, cancer cells have an invisibility cloak that keeps them hidden from the immune system.

-In this new study, scientists discovered that the drug TNF could force MHC-1 back to the surface of these cancer cells, effectively stripping them of their invisibility cloak and making them open to attack from the immune system.
+In this study, scientists discovered that the drug TNF could force MHC-1 back to the surface of these cancer cells, effectively stripping them of their invisibility cloak and making them open to attack from the immune system.

 When they combined TNF with immunotherapy in mice with brain cancer, they discovered that brain tumours were melting away.
-Dr Robert Wechsler-Reya, who worked on the study, said in a statement:

 Our findings suggest that some cancers may not respond to immunotherapy because the tumours don't have sufficient MHC-1 levels to trigger an effective immune response.
 Our hope is that in the near term, combining immunotherapy with TNF will increase the effectiveness of immunotherapy for children who are battling brain cancer.